mihai011/leafroot/README.md

     50. TODO: Make connection from scylladb to spark and kafka.
     51. TODO: Include Dask package.
     52. TODO: Organize ELK infrastructure for logging.
-    53. TODO: Create an ETL for machine learning models training and releasing to produdction.
+    53. TODO: Create an ETL for machine learning models training and releasing to production.
-    54. TODO: Create a photo store.
+    54. DONE: Create a photo store.